Do all equities produce dividend income?

 When companies are in their ‘growth phase’, they typically require ever-increasing amounts of capital to fund new equipment, new facilities, research & development and to cover initial losses.

 Under these circumstances, it is not in the Director’s interest to return capital to shareholders.

-Any dividend paid would only need to be replaced by another form of fund raising, such as an IPO or a bank loan.
+As any dividend investing books will explain; any dividend paid would only need to be replaced by another form of fund raising, such as an IPO or a bank loan.
 Cash-hungry businesses need to retain as much cash as possible, not pay it back out to shareholders.

 As long as this strategy is well communicated to shareholders, it won’t cause concern.
 Shareholders place value in their shares not on its ability to produce income now, but their ability to produce potentially larger income streams when the business matures.